anla11/movie-rating-prediction/model_struct_exp/README.md

-Project of Movie Ratings Prediction using Artificial Neural Networks
+# Project of Movie Ratings Prediction using Artificial Neural Networks

-I. Software Dependencies
+## I. Software Dependencies
 	Anaconda 2.x is required.

-II.
+## II.
 How to use the code
-	Create a new IPython Notebook and open our 'How to use.ipynb' to know how to use.
+	Clone our ['How to use.ipynb'](https://github.com/anvy1102/movie-rating-prediction/blob/master/model_struct_exp/How%20to%20use.ipynb) to know how to use.

-III.
+## III.
 File Structure
 	Data 						Folder storing dataset
 	active_function.py				Activation functions implementation
 	ANN.py						Neural Network implementation
 	batch_norm.py					Batch Normalization implemetation
 	dropout.py					Dropout implemetation
 	error_function.py				Error functions implementation
 	get_data.py					Pre-process and read data from Dataset parm.py						Declare and init parameters of model plot.py						Graph Plotter
 	run_ml100k.py, run_hec.py			Loading data, parameters and other functions to train and test model How to use.ipynb				Present sample code
-	Results-ml100k.ipynb, Results_Hec.ipynb	Report our Exepiment and Result on ML 100K Data Set README.txt				This file
+	Results-ml100k.ipynb, Results_Hec.ipynb		Report our Exepiment and Result on ML 100K Data Set README.md					This file

 1. Data folder
 	Describe the original dataset and create our files to prepare for data pre-processing